abhishek-g-joshi/abhishek-g-joshi/README.md

 Here are some ideas to get you started:-->

-- 🔭 I’m currently working on a CoviCare: A resource management web application during COVID-19.
+- 🔭 I’m currently working as a Software Engineering Intern at Mindbody.
 - 👯 I’m looking forward for an opportunity to ulitize my knowledge and skills.
 - 💬 Talk with me about technology, economics and designing.
 - ⚡ Quote for Life : <i>The way of 'success' is the way of continuous pursuit of 'knowledge'...😊</i>